quanganh125/HTML-CSS-JS/README.md

 - Tags and elements
 - Headings, paragraphs, lists
 - Links and images
+- Semantic HTML
+  + Include: header, main, footer, article, section, nav, figure, aside, details, summary, time,...
+  + Div and span elements doesn't have any sematic meaning, it's like section without semantic then we should avoid using them as much as possible
 - Forms and input elements

 ## Learning CSS